Skip to Content

 Available Degree Programs

 Applicants can use the “Search for Programs” feature on the SREB/ACM website to find graduate programs already approved for the ACM for residents of Florida.
-If the specific program of interest is listed, then applicants can complete and submit the State of Florida ACM Application.
-If a program of interest is not on this list, and it does not appear on the list of removed programs, then it is possible to nominate the program for consideration for residents of Florida.
+If the specific program of interest is listed, applicants can complete and submit the State of Florida ACM Application.
+If a program of interest is not on this list and it does not appear on the list of removed programs, then it is possible to nominate the program for consideration for Florida residents.

-Please be aware that applications can take time to process.
+Note that applications take time to process.
 Students should consult with the ACM Institutional Coordinator and the institution offering the program to inquire about specific deadlines.
-Please allow a minimum of seven weeks for applications to be processed.
+Allow a minimum of seven weeks for applications to be processed.

-The State of Florida completes a required annual review of all out-of-state ACM programs available to our residents to ensure there is no duplication of programs offered by institutions in the State University System (SUS) of Florida.
-When an out-of-state program is more than 51% similar to a program offered at SUS institutions, it is not eligible for inclusion in the ACM for residents of Florida.
-Programs removed through this process are ineligible for a period of two academic years before they may be reconsidered.
+The State of Florida completes a required annual review of all out-of-state ACM programs available to our residents to ensure no duplication of programs offered by institutions in the State University System of Florida.
+When an out-of-state program is more than 51% similar to a program offered at a State University System institution, it is not eligible for inclusion in the ACM for Florida residents.
+Programs removed through this process are ineligible for two academic years before they may be reconsidered.

 Applicants can review the list of ineligible programs by clicking here.
-Applications for any program appearing on this list that are submitted for consideration prior to the Reconsideration Eligibility Term, will be automatically denied upon arrival.
+Applications for any program appearing on this list submitted for consideration before the Reconsideration Eligibility Term will be not be approved.

 Application

-Florida residents should submit the State of Florida ACM Application in its entirety to the ACM State Coordinator.
+Florida residents should submit the State of Florida ACM Application to the ACM State Coordinator.

-Students should consider the following recommended dates for submitting an application for participation in the ACM.
-The dates are not deadlines, rather they are guidelines intended to ensure student applications are processed in time for the upcoming semester:
+Students should consider the following recommended dates for applying for participation in the ACM.
+The dates are not deadlines but are guidelines intended to ensure student applications are processed in time for the upcoming semester:

 • Fall Semester: May 1st